• WORK

 built surface: 3140 m2

 While the exterior faces are mainly opaque to preserve intimacy, the receded facades are glazed and contain terraces and exterior spaces.
-A multi-storey entry hall visually links all levels and creates an internal, domestic world.
+A multi-level entry hall visually links all levels and creates an internal, domestic world.

 O3 HOUSE